Cognitive Traces

 What is a Cognitive Trace?

-A cognitive trace is a structured record of: - Reasoning: Why the agent decided to act - Action: What the agent plans to do - Parameters: How the action will be executed - Context: Relevant situational information
+A cognitive trace is a structured record of: - Agent Principal: Which governed agent principal is responsible for the action - Reasoning: Why the agent decided to act - Action: What the agent plans to do - Parameters: How the action will be executed - Context: Relevant situational information

 Basic Structure